 Depending on the venue and weather conditions, F1 drivers will choose to have varying levels of fuel in their car during qualifying.

-In dry weather, teams will often put as little fuel in the car as possible in order to save weight and decrease lap time.
+In dry weather, teams will put as little fuel in the car as possible in order to save weight and decrease lap time.
 But this does mean that drivers will often have to go quite slowly on out and in-laps — while also keeping to a minimum lap time — in order to preserve the 5-7 litres of fuel that sits in the tank.

-But in wet weather, fuel level strategy dramatically shifts.
+In wet weather, fuel level strategy dramatically shifts.
 At 300km/h (186mph), Pirelli’s full wet weather tyres can shift 85 litres of water every second from the track surface.
 This means that as the session continues the racing line will begin to dry out and drivers will be theoretically be able to achieve faster lap times.
 In order to take advantage, teams will fuel their cars for longer runs so that instead of completing one or two flying laps per section of qualifying, drivers can now complete five or more laps depending on the circuit.

 What is Parc Fermé?

-As soon as the drivers exit the pit-lane for Q1, parc fermé is enforced — meaning the teams can no longer make any changes to a car’s set-up aside from some very minor adjustments.
+As soon as the drivers exit the pitlane for Q1, parc fermé is enforced — meaning the teams can no longer make any changes to a car’s set-up aside from some very minor adjustments.
 These include: adding or removing fuel, removing the wheels, taking out spark plugs, fitting cooling or heating devices, fitting a jump battery to test electronic systems, charging or discharging the ERS system, bleeding the brakes, draining engine oil, changing the front wing angle, changing or balancing tyres, checking tyre pressure, testing marshalling systems and changing the pedals, steering wheel or drinks bottle.

 This means that during the practice sessions prior to qualifying, drivers must have their cars ‘in the right window’ of performance in order to extract the best qualifying position and race pace.
 Failure to do so can ruin an entire race weekend.